year6b7a/item-network-factorio-mod/README.md

 ### Overview

-This mod adds a new item transportation mechanic to move as many items as quickly as possible.
+This mod adds a new transportation mechanic to move items and fluids as quickly as possible.

-It does this by adding a new item called "Network Chest" which serves as an access point to a limitless shared inventory for the entire mod.
-Network Chests can give and take items to and from this shared inventory to quickly move large numbers of items.
+It does this by adding Network Chests and Tanks which serve as an access points to a limitless shared inventory for the entire mod.
+Network Chests can give and take items to and from this shared inventory and Network Tanks move fluids.

 This approach scales well for everything from a seldom-used mall to moving vast quantities of items.